13th March 2019

 Followed by a drinks reception

-All of these cases, therefore, raise the question about sensible limits to FDI, and the various rule of law implications this entails.
-The event will thus review the various arguments in favour of and against regulating FDI on national security grounds by considering the legal and rule of law dimensions.
-The discussion will have an international outlook, both in and outside the UK and the EU.
+All of these cases, therefore, raise the question about sensible limits to FDI, and the various Rule of Law implications this entails.
+The event will thus review the various arguments in favour of and against regulating FDI on national security grounds by considering the legal and Rule of Law dimensions across various jurisdictions.

 Professor Mary E Footer, Professor of International Economic Law, School of Law, University of Nottingham